MicrosoftDocs/sql-docs/docs/2014/master-data-services/develop/create-a-custom-workflow-master-data-services.md

 3. Add 'using Microsoft.MasterDataServices.Core.Workflow;' to your C# code file.

-4. Inherit from <xref:Microsoft.MasterDataServices.WorkflowTypeExtender.IWorkflowTypeExtender> in your class declaration.
+4. Inherit from [Microsoft.MasterDataServices.WorkflowTypeExtender.IWorkflowTypeExtender](/previous-versions/sql/sql-server-2016/hh758785) in your class declaration.
 The class declaration should be similar to: 'public class WorkflowTester : IWorkflowTypeExtender'.

-5. Implement the <xref:Microsoft.MasterDataServices.WorkflowTypeExtender.IWorkflowTypeExtender> interface.
-The <xref:Microsoft.MasterDataServices.WorkflowTypeExtender.IWorkflowTypeExtender.StartWorkflow%2A> method is called by SQL Server MDS Workflow Integration Service to start your workflow.
+5. Implement the [Microsoft.MasterDataServices.WorkflowTypeExtender.IWorkflowTypeExtender](/previous-versions/sql/sql-server-2016/hh758785) interface.
+The [Microsoft.MasterDataServices.WorkflowTypeExtender.IWorkflowTypeExtender.StartWorkflow*](/previous-versions/sql/sql-server-2016/hh759009) method is called by SQL Server MDS Workflow Integration Service to start your workflow.

 6. Copy your assembly to the location of the SQL Server MDS Workflow Integration Service executable, named Microsoft.MasterDataServices.Workflow.exe, in \<Your installation folder>\Master Data Services\WebApplication\bin.